 This 40% off Black Friday deal on Beats headphones is one of Amazon's most popular: Here's why

-The shopping experts at CBS Essentials have found an incredible deal on these most-wanted earbuds.
+The shopping experts at CBS Essentials have found an impressive deal on these most-wanted earbuds.
 Score them for $100 off with an early Black Friday deal at Amazon.
-But hurry -- this deal won't last.

 Beats PowerBeats Pro: $150 (40% off)